AI agent chatbot

 Instead of using Tiptap Cloud documents, you can provide and manage the document yourself by

-request body.
-With this approach, you need to fetch the document before each tool execution
+body.
+With this approach, you need to fetch the document before each tool execution and save the

 End result